Many Americans are counting their blessings as the distribution of COVID-19 vaccines brings hope for the beginning of the end of the pandemic.

 The goal of the vaccine is to create herd immunity to the disease.
 Many, however, are hesitant to take it.
 According to a poll by the Associated Press, only half of U.S. citizens say they want the shot.

-With experts estimating that 70% of the population needs to be vaccinated in order to reach herd immunity, cannabis activists and dispensary owners are doing their part to encourage the stop of the spread.
+Experts estimate that 70% of the population need vaccinations in order to reach herd immunity.
+Cannabis activists and dispensary owners are doing their part to encourage the stop of the spread.

 Pot for Shots

-In Michigan, the Greenhouse of Walled Lake, and UBaked Cannabis of Burton are offering free pre-rolled joints to any customer who brings in written proof of their COVID-19 vaccination.
+In Michigan, the Greenhouse of Walled Lake, and UBaked Cannabis of Burton are offering free pre-rolled joints.
+Promotions are available to any customer who brings in written proof of their COVID-19 vaccination.

-“Our goal is to raise awareness of the importance of getting the COVID-19 vaccination as we as a community battle this horrible pandemic,” Greenhouse owner, Jerry Millen said in a statement.
+“Our goal is to raise awareness of the importance of getting the COVID-19 vaccination […] ” Greenhouse owner, Jerry Millen said in a statement.
 “Pot for Shots is our way of showing our commitment in assisting the community get back to normalcy.
 We support the safe and responsible use of cannabis and hope this is the beginning of the end of this insidious pandemic.”

 Joints for Jabs

 The inauguration isn’t the only excitement going down in Washington D.C. this week.